Rental Car Insurance New Zealand: Daily Car Hire Excess Insurance from NZ$ 14.40

 However, it’s worth checking if your credit card or other travel insurance policies already provide similar coverage, potentially saving you from purchasing duplicate insurance.

-Car Rental Insurance for New Zealand – Your Options
+Rental Car Insurance NZ – Your Options

 Purchase Car Rental Insurance Directly With the Rental Company

-- Rental company’s insurance – Most rental car companies offer their own insurance, which typically includes damage cover (CDW), theft cover (Theft Protection), and third-party cover (Third-Party Liability).
+• Rental company’s insurance – Most rental car companies offer their own insurance, which typically includes damage cover (CDW), theft cover (Theft Protection), and third-party cover (Third-Party Liability).
 These types of insurance options usually come with an excess, which is the first part of the bill that the renter will be responsible for.
 The rental company’s insurance is convenient, but it can be expensive and may not provide comprehensive coverage.

 Enterprise New Zealand Excess Reduction – 1 week rental December 2025